-Cosmos actually give off the same feeling!
+Cosmos give off the same feeling!
 With their soft coloring and perfectly spaced petals, these flowers represent the calmness and perfection we see on the faces of our sleeping babies.
 The golden ray from the marigolds and the dreamy galaxy name behind the cosmos create the perfect symbolism for our October babies.

 The 4th of . . .
 October?

 When we think of American symbolism, we tend to think of July . . . specifically the 4th of July, for obvious reasons!
 But October is home to a ton of patriotic history!
-In October of 1886, the Statue of Liberty was delivered from France.
-That means your newborn shares a special month with Lady Liberty herself!
+In October of 1886, the Statue of Liberty was delivered from France.1 That means your newborn shares a special month with Lady Liberty herself!
 October is also host to the most birthdays of U.S. Presidents!
 Presidents Adams, Hayes, Arthur, Roosevelt, Eisenhower, and Carter were ALL born in October.
-I love these because I think it gives parents a ton of name inspiration to use!
+I love these because it gives parents a ton of name inspiration to use!
 How adorable would it be to have your new little star sharing a birthday (and namesake!) with one of history’s most famous?!
 Or maybe your tiny president will be the next president of the United States!

 She Shoots – She Scores!

-We touched on this in our babies born in September article, but it holds true for October as well!
+We touched on this in the babies born in September article, but it also holds true for October!
 Children born in the fall season, especially in October, are proven to be better athletes.
-Because of when their birthday falls in the school year, your new little one is bound to be a bit larger and more fit than their peers.
+Because of where their birthday falls in the school year, your new little one is bound to be a bit larger and more fit than their peers.
 There is more to it than just being at the front of their class, though.
 Moms late into their pregnancy during the brightest and hottest summer months have exposed their babies to strong vitamin D and sunshine!
 Take note of their “autumn advantage!” and get your little one into some fun sports and teamwork!

 Sharing a Special Day!